demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

   error RequestErrors.UNAUTHORIZED "login required"
 ```

-Going back to the `handleNewTweet` function, if there is any error while parsing the request JSON, we can return a bad request as response
+Going back to the `handleNewTweet` function, if there is an error while parsing the request JSON, we can return a bad request as a response.

 ```diff
 // FsTweet.Web/Wall.fs